VukAmidzic/AST_abstract_syntax_tree/README.md

 - logical and bitwise operations
 - nested if-else statements
 - loop statements
-(Note: mixed if-else and loop statements not working properly and need further fixing)
+(Note: mixed if-else and loop statements working but combined multiple if-else statements not working properly and need fix)

 ## Running the program